luxonis/datadreamer/README.md

 - `--batch_size_prompt`: Batch size for prompt generation.
 Default is 64.
 - `--batch_size_annotation`: Batch size for annotation.
 Default is `1`.
 - `--batch_size_image`: Batch size for image generation.
 Default is `1`.
 - `--raw_mask_format`: Format of segmentations masks when saved in raw dataset format.
-Default is `polyline`.
+Default is `rle`.
 - `--vis_anns`: Whether to save visualizations of annotations.
 Default is `False`.
 - `--device`: Choose between `cuda` and `cpu`.
 Default is `cuda`.
 - `--seed`: Set a random seed for image and prompt generation.
 Default is `42`.